There are two ways to create a map with Estimote Indoor Location:

 10. After you position the beacons, start the mapping procedure once again.
 Start from the same corner and walk clockwise along the perimeter, but this time stop next to each beacon.
 You should see it light up after a few seconds: then you can continue to the next one.
 Remember that this time you don't finish in the corner but rather with mapping the first beacon a second time (so the first mapped beacon is also the last).

 You’ve just created a location!
 It has been saved in Estimote Cloud and you can now navigate it in Estimote Indoor Location app.

 Setting up a location with Indoor Location SDK

 Using the SDK, you can ‘draw’ a location manually.
 You do that by inputting X and Y coordinates of location corners and beacons.
 The measurement unit is meters.

 Beacons should be placed vertically (little dot facing upwards) around chest height.
 We advise against placing beacons near to room’ corners: the closer to the middle, the better.

 The SDK is public on GitHub.

-In the app and SDK you can switch between Normal and Light navigation modes.
-Indoor Light scales to much larger spaces (best to use it with locations larger than 270 square meters) and has lower battery and CPU usage.
+In the app and SDK, you can switch between Normal and Light navigation modes.
+Indoor Light scales to much larger spaces (best to use it with locations larger than 270 square meters) and has a lower battery and CPU usage.
 It is, however, less responsive than Normal.

 To learn more about Indoor Light, read What is Indoor Light?